brittanyrw/git/README.md

 * 🥳 [Practice and Contribute](#practice-and-contribute)

 ## 👋🏾 Introduction
-This is supporting documentation for an Intro to Git & GitHub Workshop.
-You will learn about Git and GitHub, some of the most popular version control tools.
+This is supporting documentation for a 25 minute (‼️) Intro to Git & GitHub Workshop.
+In this verry quick overview, you will learn about Git and GitHub, some of the most popular version control tools.
 We will cover the command line, commonly used Git commands, what open source is and how you can utilize Git and GitHub to manage your own projects and to collaborate with others.

 ## 🤔 What is Git?
 <img src="imgs/hearding-cats.gif" alt="Gif of someone attempting to heard a bunch of kittens and failing" width="500">